 Sunak meets Metropolitan Police chief in wake of Armistice Day unrest

-The Prime Minister is meeting Commissioner Sir Mark Rowley following last Saturday’s violent scenes in London.
+The Prime Minister stressed the ‘vital importance of pursuing both Hamas supporters and ‘those responsible for violent scenes’ near the war memorial.

-Rishi Sunak is meeting Metropolitan Police chief Sir Mark Rowley, following last Saturday’s unrest around the Cenotaph and the pro-Palestinian demonstration in central London.
+Rishi Sunak discussed the “ongoing challenge” facing the Metropolitan Police in his meeting with Sir Mark Rowley following last Saturday’s unrest near the Cenotaph and the pro-Palestinian demonstration, Downing Street said.

+The Prime Minister stressed the “vital importance” of pursuing both Hamas supporters and “those responsible for violent scenes” near the war memorial on Armistice Day in his talks with the Met commissioner, Number 10 said.

-It also comes a day after the Prime Minister sacked Suella Braverman as home secretary, after she branded pro-Palestinian protesters “hate marchers” and accused the police of bias for letting a rally go ahead on Armistice Day.
+It comes a day after Suella Braverman was sacked as home secretary, after she branded pro-Palestinian protesters “hate marchers” and accused the police of bias for letting a rally go ahead on Saturday.

 Mrs Braverman had also been blamed for stoking tensions after scenes of far-right violence towards officers on Saturday resulted in dozens of arrests.